-The ongoing FramWat project aims to establish a common regional framework for flood, drought, and pollution mitigation by increasing the buffer capacity of the landscape with the use of Natural (Small) Water Retention Measures (N(S)WRM) approach in a systematic way.
-Project partners are developing methods which translate existing knowledge about N(S)WRM into river basin management practice.
-The project is focused on identification of potential locations, effectiveness of the N(S)WRM as well as policy integration, and economic instruments.
+The FramWat project aimed to establish a common regional framework for flood, drought, and pollution mitigation by increasing the buffer capacity of the landscape with the use of Natural (Small) Water Retention Measures (N(S)WRM) approach in a systematic way.
+Project partners were developing methods which translate existing knowledge about N(S)WRM into river basin management practice.
+The project was focused on identification of potential locations, effectiveness of the N(S)WRM as well as policy integration, and economic instruments.